Bluebottle Kiss: History

 During 2002 Coneliano left the group; he was replaced on drums by Simon Fuhrer in 2003.
 Come Across (2003) their fifth studio album, was named Featured Album in November by Australian music journalist, Ed Nimmervoll.
 It contains "slow brooding blues rock songs, big building rockers, amazing variety from song to song, using piano one some tracks, harmony vocals elsewhere, acoustic guitars on another song.
 All round it's a really strong performance from everyone."
 AllMusic's Hal Horowitz rated it at four stars, with its "challenging, rugged, dramatic rock with folk tendencies woven intricately into its coarse fabric.
 Best digested whole where the dramatic songs build on and off each other".
 Ross Dickie on bass guitar and Jared Harrison on drums replaced Fletcher and Fuhrer, respectively.
 The relationship between Bluebottle Kiss and Nonzero Records has endured, with the band's sixth studio album - the double album Doubt Seeds - being their third on that label, among numerous singles and EPs.
 Doubt Seeds was produced by Hutchings at Linear Recording studio in Sydney.
 The band separated in 2007, with Hutchings pursuing a solo career.

 The band reformed by July 2022 with the Revenge Is Slow-era line-up of Coneliano, Fletcher, Grounds and Hutchings.
 They toured Australia with five shows in October 2022 to support the reissue of Patient on vinyl.
 Filmmaker Ben deHoedt shot their performance at Sydney's Crowbar for their reunion gig on 22 October.
 It was issued in May 2024 both as a feature-length documentary film, Bluebottle Kiss: Never Leave Town - Live in Sydney and as a live album of the same title.
 It provided a single, "Outside Are the Dogs" (July).
 In October–November they undertook a joint tour with Screamfeeder.
 On the tour Bluebottle Kiss promoted the re-release of Fear of Girls (July 2024) on vinyl via Perth's Love as Fiction Records.
+In 2026 the band performed an eight-date tour supporting a vinyl reissue of Revenge Is Slow.